-Since incorporation in 1953, Bellevue’s population has grown at an average annual rate of 5.1 percent a year.
-However, much of that growth has been due to annexation especially annexations that took place in the 1950s and 1960s.
-Bellevue quintupled its land area annexing nearly 19 square miles between 1953 and 1970, and the city’s population grew by a factor of ten, going from 5,950 in 1953 to 61,196 in 1970.
+Since Bellevue incorporated in 1953, the city’s population has grown at an average annual rate of 5.0 percent per year.
+However, much of that growth was due to annexation, especially annexation that occurred during the 1950s and 1960s when Bellevue quintupled in size annexing nearly 19 square miles, and the city’s population ballooned by a factor of ten, climbing from 5,950 in 1953 to 61,196 in 1970.

-Bellevue Population 1953 to 2017, Forecast to 2035 with Percent Share of Growth from Annexation and Natural Increase or Immigration
+Bellevue Population 1953 to 2019 with Shares of Growth from Annexation and Natural Increase/Immigration, and Forecast Population to 2035

 Source: Population estimates prior to 2000 are from the City of Bellevue with decade points from the U.S. Census Bureau.
 Estimates from 2000 on are from Washington State’s Office of Financial Management.
 Official population estimates are for April 1st of the specified year.
 Forecast is from the City of Bellevue’s Comprehensive Plan adopted in July 2015.

-Over the past four decades and into this current decade, annexations have represented about 25 percent of Bellevue's population growth on average and Bellevue’s population has grown 1.8 percent per year.
-However, in the future Bellevue's rate of population growth is projected to slow to less than one percent per year with Bellevue's population projected to reach 160,400 by 2035.
+Since 1970, annexations have represented 26 percent of Bellevue's population growth, which has grown on average 1.8 percent per year.
+In the future, Bellevue's rate of population growth is projected to slow to less than one percent per year with total population projected to reach 160,400 by 2035.